You know about FORM Arcosanti

 , right?
 It’s a three-day festival with world famous headliners and non-musical programming like panel discussions, film screenings, art installations, and everything from group hiking to yoga classes.
 It’s all held campground-style at the late Paolo Soleri's experimental community Arcosanti, located about 75 miles north of central Phoenix.
 FORM

 takes place from May 12 through 14, and features Future Islands and Solange, a panel with Planned Parenthood, and about 1,500 attendees.

-Leonor Aispuro, designer and owner of Leonor Aispuro Private Collection, will be there.
+Leonor Aispuro, designer and owner of Leonor Aispuro Private Collection

 In 2017, Aispuro is still designing her own fashion line.
 She also has a day job involving some pattern-making and styling, continues to volunteer as a wardrobe stylist at Rising Youth Theatre, and helps with Phoenix-based art projects like Margarita Cabrera’s "Space in Between" exhibition at Desert Botanical Gardens and an unveiling with Betsabeé Romero and the Arizona Commission on the Arts.

 She still works on the Leonor Aispuro Private Collection while volunteering, working a day job, and collaborating on art projects in metro Phoenix.

 Next up on her busy schedule: packing for FORM.

 She’s never been before, but has had friends like Nostra Style House owner Angelica Gonzalez and dancer and choreographer Liliana Gomez who have attended.
 “From what I hear, it’s just a really good experience.
 It's all about being in the moment and enjoying the art, the music,” she says.
 “That's what I'm all about – trying to be in the moment and enjoy what’s happening at the time.”